- Naomi Stephens | Permaculture Designer

 Leeks

-Leeks can handle a well-drained or moist soil.
+Leeks can handle well-drained or moist soil.

-It doesn't grow as fast as say radishes, but be sure to place leeks on a sunlit part of your balcony.
+It doesn't grow as fast as radishes, but be sure to place leeks on a sunlit part of your balcony.

 Let me know if you think you'll include some of these in your garden.
 Subscribe below to keep up to date with more edible gardening tips.